 I am currently doing the same for the Multiflow FX including syringe pumps.
 Do you know if there are any serious copy right problems with publishing such stuff?

-One does not need the firmware to create those commands either.
+As you described One does not need the firmware to create those commands either.
 The generation happens in the background and the code snippet is just how its usage looks including its sila wrapper.

 I am still not sure when and where to publish my python-package (without the sila-interface) since agilent might be unhappy when its linked to our university.
 I do not plan to add it to PLR but that should be quickly done if one know PLR well.
 I can notify you when its public.